chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 After the final version of the change has been agreed upon, the person making the merge should follow the steps for `How to merge a PR`_.

+.. _Developer Certificate of Origin: DCO.rst
+.. _How to merge a PR: git.rst#how-to-merge-a-pr

 .. _After merging: